For the digitisation of physical RNA records

-TIFF is the preservation file format for all non-audiovisual records, with JPEG and PDF file formats utilised for access derivatives.
+TIFF is the preservation file format for all non-audiovisual records, with JPEG format utilised for access derivatives.
 The preservation standard for audiovisual (AV) formats varies for audio, video and motion picture film, but is compliant with industry standards.

 Access File Format